oceanumeric/innoLab-Videos/20minutes-about-me/3_script.md

 Hello everyone,

-This is the second video of the series '20 minutes about me'.
+This is the third video also the last video of the series '20 minutes about me'.
 In this video, I will share my experiences about data science and deep learning.

 As I have explained that I am doing this is to let potential collaborators, investors, and recruiters know more about me.
 I believe it is important to know a person's value, expertise, and vision before deciding to work together.